jdecker117/jdecker117/README.md

 </div>

 <h2>About Me</h2>
-<p>I am a former CDH Specialist with a background in Customer Service, Team Management, Bank Operations, and Learning & Development Content Creation.
-The many diverse roles I have served in have allowed me to develop and hone skills such as problem-solving, communication, leadership, and much more.
+<p>I am a former CDH Specialist with a background in Customer Service, Team Management, Learning & Development, and Bank Operations.
+The many roles I have served in have allowed me to develop and hone diverse skills such as problem-solving, communication, leadership, and much more.

 In 2022 I decided to take the leap and pursue my dream of becoming a Software Engineer.
 BloomTech Institute of Technology has been an incredible journey thus far, and has taught me fundamentals to take the reigns on an exciting new career path!</p>